codedragon/Puppy_career_talk/slides.md

 # How to overcome:
-* support - pyladies, seek out role models who 'look like you'
+* support - pyladies, seek out role models who 'look like you'.<!-- .element: class="fragment" data-fragment-index="1" -->
-* body language, check out [Amy Cuddy's Ted talk](https://www.youtube.com/watch?time_continue=175&v=Ks-_Mh1QhMc)
+* body language, check out [Amy Cuddy's Ted talk](https://www.youtube.com/watch?time_continue=175&v=Ks-_Mh1QhMc).<!-- .element: class="fragment" data-fragment-index="2" -->
 * think about what makes you, you.
-All of your unique qualities and accomplishments
+All of your unique qualities and accomplishments.<!-- .element: class="fragment" data-fragment-index="3" -->
-* read articles/books about women/minorities who code
+* read articles/books about women/minorities who code.<!-- .element: class="fragment" data-fragment-index="4" -->
-* understand that intelligence is not fixed, and you are definitely capable of becoming an expert coder: effort and motivation are what is important
+* understand that intelligence is not fixed, and you are definitely capable of becoming an expert coder: effort and motivation are what is important.<!-- .element: class="fragment" data-fragment-index="5" -->